 While the Soundcore Boost offers great value, its below-average price point is reflected in a few design limitations.
 Its 12-hour battery means that the speaker will require more frequent recharging than its competitors, and the number goes down further if you plan on using the Boost as a powerpack to charge your phone.
 The speaker charging process itself also takes up to four hours, which is significant when compared to the speaker’s overall battery life.
 One last consideration is that the Soundcore Boost offers a more filled out sound in small spaces, which is due to its rather small size.
 If you want an even more budget-friendly option, look into a refurbished Anker Soundcore Boost.

-Things to Consider Before Buying a Home Bluetooth Speaker
+Things to Consider Before Buying the Best Home Bluetooth Speakers

 Speakers are relatively delicate electronic components that rely upon their outer casings and inner supports to keep them protected.
 Not all Bluetooth speakers are built for resistance to environmental factors, so if you’re planning on taking your Bluetooth speaker to the pool or the beach, go with a model like the JBL Charge 5 that’s built to dustproof and waterproof specifications to ensure it remains safe from the elements.